learning-zone/java-basics/JDBC-questions.md

 conn.commit();
 ```
 #### Q. What is database connection pooling?
 What are the advantages of using a connection pool?
+**Connection pooling** means that connections are reused rather than created each time a connection is requested.
+To facilitate connection reuse, a memory cache of database connections, called a connection pool, is maintained by a connection pooling module as a layer on top of any standard JDBC driver product.

+Connection pooling is performed in the background and does not affect how an application is coded; however, the application must use a DataSource object (an object implementing the DataSource interface) to obtain a connection instead of using the DriverManager class.

 #### Q. What is JDBC Driver?
 #### Q. What are the JDBC API components?
 #### Q. What is the role of JDBC DriverManager class?